 Embry-Riddle Worldwide’s free 40-minute webinars give you a chance to take part in our virtual learning experience.
 These interactive courses, taught by faculty members who are leaders in their respective industries, range in subject from aviation security to supply chain trends.
-The series featured six sessions this fall, with more on the schedule in 2014.
-See the complete schedule below to get specific information about each session, to register for an upcoming webinar, or to watch a previous webinar.
+See the complete list below to watch a webinar.

 Today’s commercial aircraft are lighter and stronger thanks to carbon fiber-reinforced composites.
 These materials reduce fuel costs, and 50 percent of the Boeing 787 and Airbus 350 aircrafts include composites.
 But with the benefits of composite materials also come inherent and undetermined fire hazards.
 Dr. Heather Garten will explore the latent fire hazards associated with composites and examine fire science procedures for battling aircraft fires that involve composites.
 This session will also discuss ways to safely battle these fires while minimizing harm to the aircraft, fire personnel, and the environment.